Used Van Buying Guide: Berlingo 2008-2016

-Cheap to buy, inexpensive to run and easy to use, the Citroen Berlingo is a brilliant budget van.
+Cheap to buy, inexpensive to run and easy to use, the second-generation Citroen Berlingo is a brilliant budget van.
 It’s been a huge success for Citroen in the UK and this means you do not need to look very hard to find the best used Berlingo vans for sale.

-Citroen Berlingo review: Verdict
+Citroen Berlingo

-Citroen Berlingo review: Problems
+Citroen Berlingo (1)

 • Officially the service intervals can be as high as 15,000 miles, but we’d recommend a minimum of 12,000 miles.